HOW DO YOU SUCCEED YOUR GLASS PDMS PLASMA BONDING?

 You need to press strongly on the PDMS chip to correct the glass PDMS plasma bonding

-Press strongly on the PDMS to urge a bonding is tempting to correct a bad plasma treatment.
+Pressing strongly on the PDMS to urge a bonding is tempting to correct a bad plasma treatment.
 However it is not working, what you really risk to do is to collapse and deform your channel irreversibly.
-Keep in mind that the bonding have to be fast and easy.
+Keep in mind that the bonding has to be fast and easy.
 If the contact is not good between your two parts it is perhaps because of dust.
-In order to correct the bonding, the only try to do, is to heat your set and press gently again the chip.
+In order to correct the bonding, the only thing to do, is to heat your set and press gently again the chip.

 We can move the PDMS chip a second time after a first contact